August 31, 2018

-Learn how to stay GDPR compliant when you send emails that contain personal information – and how you take it a step further and think actual IT security in relation to emails.
+Gain insight into how to stay GDPR compliant when you send emails that contain personal information—and how you take it a step further and incorporate general IT security in your email setup.

 That is, however, not the case.